Kukanes/AI-OCHSMS/README.md

 - Provide a user-friendly interface for staff

 ## Folder Structure
-- `MockCode/` : Contains pseudocode showing how the AI module and system workflow would function
+- `MockCode` : Contains pseudocode showing how the AI module and system workflow would function

 ## How the System Works
 1. Patient data is added to the system.